osirislab/superbot-public/README.md

     - `SENDER`: Sender's email address on SendGrid
     - `ROLE_NAME`: The role people would get after they pass verification
     - `SERVER_NAME`: Your server's name
+    - `DOMAIN`: The Domain of the email addresses

 ## Google spreadsheet